 Our values give us the focus and direction to bring about our vision for a healthier world by sharing knowledge and expertise to help health professionals improve healthcare outcomes.

 At BMJ, our values are an important part of our culture.
 They define who we are and how we behave.

 For many years, our Editor in Chief Fiona Godlee and her team have been featured in the media for her role in taking on the medical establishment for the benefit of patients and healthcare in general.

 Integrity in medicine is high on our agenda, so frontline staff are empowered to drive change to improve patient outcomes and help create a healthier world.

-Our Values are more than just a vision.
-They represent the work we do everyday and are integrated in our business decisions and strategy.
+Our values represent the work we do every day and are integrated in to our business decisions and strategy.

 The BMJ is the first ever medical journal to receive the ‘Patients Included’ award for its strategy to encourage doctors and patients to work together as partners to improve healthcare.
 “People with experience of illness and using health services have much to teach us,” says Patient Partnership Editor, Dr Tessa Richards.
 “We want partnership to be integral to how we work and think; as well as what we advocate for.”

 We carry out extensive research amongst doctors around the world to understand their needs.
 Their feedback has steered the development of BMJ Best Practice.
 Everything we have done has been in direct response to their feedback and each new feature has been tested thoroughly with users.
 As a result, our multi-award winning support tool is even better placed to help decision making at the point of care.